-Circulatory Support Devices
+Circulatory Support Device Testing

 Circulatory support devices may be required for heart failure patients as a bridge to transplant or destination therapy.
 These devices may be Ventricular Assist Devices (VAD, LVAD, RVAD) or total artificial hearts (TAH).
 Circulatory assistance may also be provided acutely for various reasons including additional flow requires during certain percutaneous procedures.
 These devices may include Inter-aortic balloon pumps (IABP) or Ventricular Support Systems.
 A number of methods are used to ensure these devices demonstrate safety, efficacy, and quality, while performing according to their intended use and labeling.
-We offer comprehensive circulatory support testing services in accordance with ISO standards, ASTM Standards, FDA guidance documents, and the latest peer reviewed research.
+We offer comprehensive circulatory support device testing services in accordance with ISO standards, ASTM Standards, FDA guidance documents, and the latest peer reviewed research.

 For catheter based systems see additional tests here.

 For systems with integrated valves see additional tests here.

 Durability Testing (Integrated Durability Assessment)

 Durability testing is intended to determine the in-vitro lifetime, the anticipated failure modes, and potential failure consequences (e.g. immediate total loss of function or gradual degradation of function).Learn more

 ViVitro Labs can provide technical support and engineering solutions in the field of medical device testing.
 We provide flexible and responsive technical support services to help customers address project issues swiftly.
 Our clients can rapidly access engineers to discuss testing issues.
 Vivitro Labs provides a full range of engineering solutions through a true partnership with quality, integrity and confidentiality.
 These include customized test equipment solutions and customized test method development.Learn more

 Experimental Flow Field Assessment – Digital Particle Image Velocimetry (DPIV)